Sunday, 6 April 2025

 2025

-These AI-edited shots aren't about the people at all—the are just for no/show—but rather about elements that detract from the photo; in other words, both tools and pitfalls in this narrow AI context.
+These AI-edited shots aren't about removing elements - esp. people - per se, but rather about removing parts that detract from the photo; in other words, both tools and pitfalls in this narrow AI context.
 I don't think it's worth it, however, do you?
-Pros like Martin Bond here and Paul Nickeln here told me they are unequivocally against it!
+Photo pros like Martin Bond here and Paul Nickeln here certainly don't!

-Here are two case studies that point to a useful role for AI: to aid in accelerating initial research or preparatory trial&error, rather than as a replacement of actual work; it still needs to be done by humans with the help of traditional IT, again, with complementary AI tech.
-Dont't you agree?
+Here are case studies that point to a useful role for AI: to aid in accelerating preparatory work, rather than to replace actual work; it still needs to be done by humans with the help of traditional IT incl. complementary AI tech:

 • Stanford professor who co-founded 4 startups: How to use AI as a 'force multiplier' to start a business - Source: CNBC